-Let’s take a look at why qualifying a candidate’s decision making process is so important and best practices for doing so.
+Let’s take a look at why qualifying your candidate’s decision making process is such a key component to the IT recruitment life cycle including best practices for doing so.
 Below are some of the critical questions that recruiters and their candidates must answer.

 How will the candidate arrive at a final decision?

 Will the candidate discuss the decision with a friend, family member or mentor?
 Will they draw a line down a piece of paper and weigh the pro’s and con’s of your opportunity against the others?
 Will they have their spouse or significant other make the decision?
 These are just a few of the key elements that a recruiter must uncover to ensure they are selling and appealing to all of the people and factors playing a role in the candidate’s decision making process.

 What is the decision criteria for choosing between different opportunities?

 Recruiters must drill-down and and understand the details of what specific decision making criteria will factor into their candidate’s final decision.
 Recruiters must also know the order of importance each piece of criteria plays that will influence their final decision.
 For example, what if the candidate is evaluating money, benefits, location and their future boss including the ability to learn, grow and develop into a bigger role three to five years down the road?
 Which one carries the highest value to the candidate and why?
 Which has the second highest value and so forth.

 As the recruiter it is your job to understand why each of these factors are so important.
 If you don’t know the why then your candidates will never feel like you genuinely care about them nor will you be able to collaborate with the client or employer what is most important to the candidate in which case they will not be able to help you sell and close the candidate on the opportunity.